-The goal of the CARRIAGE QUERI program is to address the growing public health crisis of anti-microbial resistance through strategies that support the uptake of new and existing evidence-based practices, policies, and programs targeting the improved use of antibiotics and the prevention of healthcare-associated infections.
-The CARRIAGE program is a series of related projects unified around the common goal of arresting and potentially reversing the spread of antimicrobial resistance in VA healthcare facilities and beyond.
-CARRIAGE investigators will accomplish this with rapid, cross-cutting, and interdisciplinary approaches that combine elements of quality improvement and implementation science, and which target the processes that contribute to the development and spread of resistance.
-Projects will use several broad strategies for:
+The goal of the Combating Antimicrobial Resistance through Rapid Implementation of Available Guidelines & Evidence (CARRIAGE) QUERI program is to address the growing public health crisis of antimicrobial resistance through strategies that support the uptake of new and existing evidence-based practices, policies, and programs targeting the improved use of antibiotics and the prevention of healthcare-associated infections.
+CARRIAGE QUERI is a series of related projects unified around the common goal of arresting and potentially reversing the spread of antimicrobial resistance in VA healthcare facilities and beyond.
+Specific objectives are to:

-Project 1 (Quality Improvement): Foster improved hand-washing practice by repairing the broken audit-and-feedback mechanism in VA acute-care hospitals via a VISN-wide QI project.
+- Foster improved healthcare worker handwashing practice by repairing the broken audit-and-feedback mechanism in VA acute-care hospitals via a VISN-wide quality improvement project;

-Project 2: Support and enhance the implementation of new national VA guidelines to detect and prevent the spread of carbapenem-resistant Enterobacteriaceae [gram-negative bacteria resistant to the carbapenem class of antibiotics, considered the drugs of last resort for such infections] in VA hospitals.
+- Support and enhance the implementation of new VA guidelines to detect and prevent the spread of highly resistant carbapenem-resistant Enterobacteriaceae (CRE) in VA hospitals; and

-Project 3: Promote judicious inpatient antibiotic prescribing through a novel antibiotic self-stewardship "timeout" project that prompts VA providers to evaluate the continued need for empiric antibiotics.
+- Promote judicious inpatient antibiotic use through a novel self-stewardship "timeout" project that prompts VA providers to evaluate the continued need for antibiotics.